Keyboard shortcuts

 4. Running the program

-OnlineGDB runs whichever file contains the public static void main(String[] args) method.
+OnlineGDB runs the file that contains public static void main(String[] args).
+In this workshop:

 To run: